 My favorite Milwaukee dog friendly hotels are The Pfister Hotel and the Iron Horse Hotel (right near the Harley-Davidson Museum!).

 Interested in skipping the line at the Harley-Davidson Museum?
-Check out this fantastic option โ and be sure to grab a drink (with your dog!) at the onsite Motor Bar and Restaurant!
+Check out this fantastic option — and be sure to grab a drink (with your dog!) at the onsite Motor Bar and Restaurant!

-Nashville, Tennessee
+8. Nashville, Tennessee

 Recommended by Gabby from Journey to the Destination

 Nashville, Tennessee is known for its country music, hot chicken, and honky-tonks!
 While there are plenty of great things to do in Nashville, there’s lots of fun stuff for your dog as well!
-It’s one of the most dog friendly cities to visit in the US, full of dog parks, outdoor restaurants, and pet friendly Nashville hotels.

 When you first arrive in Nashville, I recommend checking into The Hermitage Hotel.
 Not only is it beautiful, but the hotel also offers pet massages, organic pet treats, and dog walking.
 Your pup will never want to leave!

 Once you and your dog settle in, you’ll both want something to eat.
 There are so many great dog friendly restaurants in Nashville!
-Some of the best are Biscuit Love, Pucketts, and Peg Leg Porker.
+Some of the best places are Biscuit Love, Pucketts, and Peg Leg Porker.

 After eating, it’s time to hit the park.
-While there are plenty of great Nashville dog parks, the one I recommend most is in Centennial Park.
-This dog park in Nashville has separate areas for big and small dogs, a dog water fountain, and benches for relaxing on.
-Once your dog gets all of its energy out, spend some time exploring Centennial Park, which has a full-size replica of the Greek Parthenon!
+While there are plenty of great off-leash parks in Nashville, the one I recommend most is in Centennial Park.
+This dog park has separate areas for big and small dogs, a dog water fountain, and benches for relaxing on.

 Best Dog Friendly Hotels in Nashville

-The Hermitage Hotel and Union Station Nashville Yards are some of the hippest, best Nashville dog friendly hotels.ย
+The Hermitage Hotel and Union Station Nashville Yards are some of the hippest, best Nashville dog friendly hotels.

-New York City
+9. New York City

 Recommended by Shandos from Travelnuity: Dog-Friendly Travel